 Together, these charts show that government spending increased relative to the private sector over the course of the twentieth century.
 In the U. S., most of this expansion occurred between 1930 and 1950 (ignoring the war years).
 Other Western countries grew relatively more in the postwar period, with several countries having expenditures approaching 50% of GDP by the early to mid-1990s.

 During the same period, many indicators of human welfare increased: longevity and education, for example, increased, although far less than proportionately to absolute real expenditures per capita or even as fraction of GNP.

-The increase in the relative size of government spending relative to spending was significant in the United States, but has not greatly increased as a fraction of GNP since around 1950, although the composition of national expenditures has changed, with a much larger portion of government spending going to Social Security and Healthcare than in past decades.
+The increase in the relative size of government spending relative to spending was significant in the United States, it but has not greatly increased as a fraction of GNP since around 1950 until very recently, although the composition of national expenditures has changed, with a much larger portion of government spending going to Social Security and Healthcare and relatively less to defense than in past decades.